-Request a maternity leave personal loan here.
+Request a personal loan for maternity leave.
 If approved, an infusion of cash allows mom to spend more time bonding with her newborn baby.

 Do not borrow money unless you are certain that mom will return to work at a specific time.
 The family must repay the money with interest in monthly installments.
 Verify job-protection rights first.

 Single mothers and fathers are often most vulnerable when their only source of income dries up temporarily during an unpaid work absence.
 Several government programs offer help with ongoing expenses such as childcare, nutrition, and housing.

 Marital status is not a qualifier.
 However, people raising children alone often have the most difficult time earning enough money.
 Many government support offerings use income criteria to determine eligibility.

 Making extra money during an unpaid maternity leave puts parents in control of their destiny.
 A side-hustle or online work-at-home opportunity does not lead to debt or reliance on the government.

 It takes time to build any business.
 Expectant parents have the advantage of a 9-month warning to start the process.
 Take proactive action for the best results.

 Short-term disability for maternity leave offers partial income replacement for mothers in Illinois.
 You must purchase a private plan prior to conception.
 The policies exclude pre-existing conditions for one year.

 The place where you purchase coverage affects the claim payments for new mothers.

 - Individual policies bought outside of employers cover complications of pregnancy only.
 They help women who must stop working months prior to her due date.